olelong/red-tetris-frontend/README.md

  <img src="screenshots/fruitTheme.png" width="500px" />
 </div>

-- **Spectator View**: Players can view the "ghost pieces" or specters of other players' boards in multiplayer mode.
+- **Spectator View**: Players can view the "ghost pieces" or spectrums of other players' boards in multiplayer mode.
 - **Line Clear Penalties**: In multiplayer mode, clearing more than one line at a time sends penalties to other players.
 The number of lines sent is equal to the number cleared minus one, and these penalty lines are indestructible.
 <div align="center">
  <img src="screenshots/CatThemeWithPenalty.png" width="500px" />